patooworld/vsixvhax/Diagnostics.md

 Since Diagnostics are updated on save, they combo very well with the `"files.autoSave": "afterDelay"` setting.

-You can also run Diagnostics over all files in the current project by using the ["Run Global Diagnostics Check"](/vshaxe/vshaxe/wiki/Commands#haxe-run-global-diagnostics-check) command.
+You can also run Diagnostics over all files in the current project by using the [Run Global Diagnostics Check](/vshaxe/vshaxe/wiki/Commands#haxe-run-global-diagnostics-check) command.

 Diagnostics can not only inform you about invalid, but also unused code.
 One example for this are unused imports and usings: